qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 ==================

-To activate Live GPS tracking in QGIS you need to select :menuselection:`View --> Live GPS tracking`.
+To activate Live GPS tracking in QGIS you need to select :menuselection:`View --> Live GPS tracking --> `.
 You will get a new docked Window on the left side of the canvas.

 There are 4 possible screens in this GPS tracking window